The character of the total power operation: Recollections on Morava -theory

-There is a close relationship between the $E$-theory of finite groups and algebraic geometry related to $\G$.
-We will freely use several of these results, and refer the interested reader to \cite{hkr, etheorysym,genstrickland} for the details.
+There is a close relationship between the $E$-cohomology of finite groups and algebraic geometry related to $\G$.
+We will recall some of these results, and refer the interested reader to \cite{hkr, etheorysym,genstrickland} for the details.

-Let $\hom(A^*, \G)$ be the scheme of maps from $A^*$ to $\G$ and define $\Sub_{p^k}(\G)$ to be the scheme of subgroups of order $p^k$ of $\G$, sending an $\E$-algebra $R$ to the collection of subgroups $H \subseteq R \otimes \G$ of order $p^k$.
+Let $\Hom(A^*, \G)$ be the scheme of maps from $A^*$ to $\G$ and define $\Sub_{p^k}(\G)$ to be the scheme of subgroups of order $p^k$ of $\G$, sending an $\E$-algebra $R$ to the collection of subgroups $H \subseteq R \otimes \G$ of order $p^k$.
 Moreover, for $A^* \subseteq \qz'$ a finite abelian group, $\Sub_{p^k|A|}^{A^*}(\G \oplus \qz')$ denotes the scheme with underlying functor

 for an $\E$-algebra $R$, where $\mathrm{pr}$ is induced by the natural projection $\G \oplus \qz' \lra{} \qz'$.
 We often write $p^{k'} = p^k|A|$.
 The following table provides the dictionary we need.